 What does Brexit Mean for Businesses?

-Together with the Greater Birmingham Chambers of Commerce Brexit Advisory Group, we have produced a range of briefings and opinion pieces aimed at stoking debate and reflection on the implications of Brexit for businesses.
+Together with our members and the Greater Birmingham Chambers of Commerce Brexit Advisory Group, we have produced a range of briefings and opinion pieces aimed at stoking debate and reflection on the implications of Brexit for businesses.
 We will continue to add to, update and refresh these resources throughout the negotiation period.

 We are supporting the British Chambers of Commerce position on Brexit, as outlined in Business Brexit Priorities.